- SERP Insider

 The SERP Insider Newsletter & website had to be a place that could host my content, reduce the stress of running on WordPress (after my last hack), and had to be a format that would convert subscribers.

-This is why I left WordPress for Beehiiv, and then moved to Ghost, you can read about why I did that here.
+This is why I left WordPress for Beehiiv, you can read about why I did that here.

 Chapter 1, the problem..